Elsa Wiezell

-Elsa Wiezell (November 19, 1926 – August 23, 2014) was a Paraguayan poet and teacher.
+Elsa Wiezell (November 19, 1926 – August 23, 2014) was a Paraguayan poet, feminist and teacher.
 Her work also includes paintings that reside in art galleries and cultural centers of Asunción.
 She was born in Asunción, Paraguay, daughter of Julia Apezteguía and Rubén Wiezell, of Swedish descent.

 Childhood and youth

 She spent her childhood surrounded by her family, playing games and pranks with her siblings Genoveva and Nills in the once quiet streets of Zeballos Cué.
 They moved later and definitively to Asunción.
 She completed her primary studies in Asuncion at the International School.

 In her youth, her inclination towards poetry was evident, and she began her first literary works at that time.
 Entranced in her thoughts, she always searched for places of self-discovery.
 This took her to the college studies at the National University of Asuncion, where she finished her studies with a bachelor's degree in philosophy and literature in 1950.